Koenkk/zigbee2mqtt.io/docs/devices/ZBHT-1.md

 ---
 title: "Smartenit ZBHT-1 control via MQTT"
-description: "Integrate your smartenit ZBHT-1 via Zigbee2mqtt with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Smartenit ZBHT-1 via Zigbee2mqtt with whatever smart home infrastructure you are using without the vendors bridge or gateway."
 ---